 - Stretch your arms so that you lengthen the spine.

-- Press against the floor and open
+- Press against the floor and open up your chest.

 - Push up your sitting bones to tilt forward the upper part of the pelvis.
 Stay in this position if your body is stiff.